20,000 West Coast port workers refuse to handle Russian cargo

 The amount of cargo arriving from Russia is not a lot, said Port of Long Beach Executive Director Mario Cordero.
 He said out of 9.4 million containers that arrived through the port in 2021, only 11,497 were imports from Russia.

-Port of Los Angeles Gene Seroka had a similar assessment.
+Port of Los Angeles Executive Director Gene Seroka had a similar assessment.

 “Trade with Russia is negligible,” Seroka said in a written comment.
 “Less than two-tenths of 1% of all cargo at the Port of Los Angeles emanates to or from Russia.”